Black Spots and Human Rights

 No punishment has ever possessed enough power of deterrence to prevent the commission of crimes.
 On the contrary, whatever the punishment, once a specific crime has appeared for the First Time, its reappearance is more likely than its initial emergence could ever have been – Hannah Arendt

-Rehabilitation is supposed to restore not dehumanise as it consistently and purposefully is used within the brethren.
-If I must choose between conforming to authoritarian expectations and freedom, I will choose freedom, without reflection.
+Furthermore, The goal of rehabilitation is restoration or reformation, not inhumanity, as is consistent and unwavering within the brethren.
+If I must choose between conforming to authoritarian whims and freedom, I will choose freedom without reflection.
 What would you choose?
-Don’t be afraid to tell yourself the truth when it is so apparent.
-Those perpetually habituated to authoritarianism or have never tasted real freedom will not understand, perhaps, ever.
+Don’t sweat and tarry to tell yourself the truth when it is so apparent.
+Those who are habitual fodder for the excesses of autocrats or have never tasted real freedom will not understand, perhaps, ever.
 Time will tell.

 Think you’re in heaven, but you living in hell,